dragon-dune/dragon-dune/README.md

 4. The Orcs take no losses from the Red Dragon, which they worship.
 5. The Orcs may ride the Red Dragon when it appears, if they are in the same location.
-6. The Orcs may remove 3 units from the graveyard on their Recruitment and Movement round (instead of 2 units).
-7. The Orcs may remove 2 units from the graveyard at no cost (instead of only receiving 1 free revival).
+6. The Orcs may remove all 3 units from the graveyard at no cost (instead of only receiving 1 free removal).
 8. In battle, the Orcs add a bonus of 1 battle point to their total.
 9. If no player has won at the end of the game, then Orcs are the default winner.
-10. Special Card (Ace): In the Dragon Round, you may move one stack of units to any location.
+10. Special Card (Ace): In the Dragon Round, you may move some or all of your units in any one territory to any other location.
-11. Alliance Power: Your ally may remove 1 additional unit from the graveyard at no cost.
+11. Alliance Power: Your ally may remove 2 additional units from the graveyard at no cost (instead of 1); your ally takes no losses from the Red Dragon.

 * * *